Professor Layton and the Curious Village

 Here’s a game that understands how to weave puzzles into storytelling without making either feel forced or artificial.
 Many of the puzzles hit the sweet spot of being genuinely challenging, while others are a welcome reprieve of simplicity.
 You never have to feel stuck though, as the game offers hints if you’re really struggling (unless, like me, your ego can’t handle the “cheating”).
 (Interestingly, I notice that which puzzles are too easy or too hard seems to vary from person to person).

 I have to contradict myself here.
-Remember how I said “each puzzle typically feels like it belongs in this world,”?
+Remember how I said, “Each puzzle typically feels like it belongs in this world”?
 Well, sometimes there’s something slightly tedious about the puzzle delivery system as the game goes on.
-When characters hand you brain-teasers for no apparent reason beyond “here’s a puzzle,” it breaks the immersion that the game otherwise works so hard to maintain.
+There are times when the characters hand you brain-teasers for no apparent reason beyond “here’s a puzzle”, and it breaks the immersion that the game otherwise works so hard to maintain, though these moments are not common.
 It would feel more natural if every puzzle-giver also provided useful information or story development.